Cookieless FAQs: Overview of Marketing without Third-party Cookies

 How will this change affect Sojern's ability to retarget and what can I do to prepare?
 Are there other channels I should start exploring?

-If travel marketers don’t prepare for the cookieless world, then there could be a performance dip in retargeting.
+If travel marketers don’t prepare for the cookieless world, there could be a performance dip in retargeting.
 Advertisers can start preparing for the cookieless world today by adopting a multi-channel approach.
-We believe that a multi-channel strategy will be the best option to ensure continuity of strong campaign performance.
+We believe a multi-channel strategy will be the best option to ensure the continuity of strong campaign performance.
 This includes expanding into new channels that don’t use cookies (like Facebook, Search, and Meta) and putting in place systems that will use cookie replacements (like hashed email).

 What is Sojern's new cookieless targeting framework?